Free shipping on orders over 50€ up to 500g

 Fimo Soft

-This is the most affordable range for beginners.
-Very easy to model, it's the softest and most malleable clay in the Fimo range.
-Fimo Soft is odorless and very pleasant to work with.
-Here's an example of how to use Fimo Soft clay to make a unicorn pendant.
+This is the best range for beginners and is affordably priced.
+Very easy to shape, it’s the most flexible and malleable clay in the Fimo range.
+Odorless, Fimo Soft is a pleasure to work with.
+Here’s an example of how to use Fimo Soft clay in this tutorial to make a unicorn pendant.

 Fimo Effect

-As flexible as Soft, this Fimo Effect range lets you create different material effects (pearlescent, glittery, beaded, metallic, translucent, stone, etc.).translucent, granite stone or the latest neon range, which produces fluorescent and phosphorescent colors in blue light.
-Many special techniques are linked to this range: with metallics, learn how to make a sutton slice cuff bracelet, with neon colors, make your own heishi beads.
+Just as soft as the Soft line, the Fimo Effect range lets you create different material effects (pearlescent, glittery, beaded, metallic, translucent, granite stone, or even the latest neon range, which produces fluorescent and phosphorescent colors under blue light).
+Many specialized techniques are associated with this Effect line; with the metallic colors, learn how to make a Sutton Slice cuff bracelet using neon colors, and create your own Heishi beads.

 pâte fimo professionnalpâte fimo softpâte fimo effect

-Leather-effect Fimo is as supple as soft Fimo, but has a distinctive, slightly grainy texture containing textile fibers that give it greater elasticity than other clay products.
-Its leather-effect rendering is incredible, as is its relief after firing, so you can get on with imitation leather creations.
-We've put together a full technical data sheet to show you what the Fimo cuir range is all about .
+Fimo Leather Effect is a range that’s just as flexible as Fimo Soft; it has a unique, slightly grainy texture and contains textile fibers that give it more elasticity than other clays.
+Its leather-like finish is incredible, as is its flexibility after baking, so you can start creating faux leather projects.
+We’ve put together a comprehensive technical sheet to show you what the Fimo Leather range is all about .

 Fimo Air

-Fimo Air is a no-bake polymer clay that hardens in the open air.
-It is 95% natural substances and, thanks to the cellulose fibers it contains, its final appearance is similar to that of clay.
-Light and supple, it becomes dry after 24 hours.
+Fimo Air is a no-bake polymer clay, meaning it hardens in the open air.
+It’s made up of 95% natural ingredients, and thanks to the cellulose fibers it contains, its final appearance resembles clay.
+Lightweight and flexible, it dries within 24 hours.
 Work this clay in thicker layers for greater strength, as it remains fragile.

 Fimo Kids

-Fimo Kids is THE range for children.
-Available for children aged 8 and over, this clay is softer and easier to work with than other polymer pastes, making it ideal for introducing your children to the Fimo technique.
-The easiest way to use it is with a silicone mold, to create a variety of shapes and then customize them by adding acrylic paint or bits of cane.
-An adult must be present for the baking stage, which like other clay is baked at 120 degrees for 30 minutes.
+Fimo Kids is THE line for children.
+Suitable for children ages 8 and up, this clay is more pliable and easier to work with than other polymer clays, making it ideal for introducing your children to Fimo clay techniques.
+The easiest way to use it is with a silicone mold; you’ll create a variety of shapes that you can then customize by adding acrylic paint or pieces of cane.
+An adult must be present during the baking stage; like other polymer clays, this one bakes at 120 degrees for 30 minutes.

 Liquid Fimo

-The best-known of this range is translucent Fimo, which can be used as a glue, or mixed with old clay to soften it.
-Other techniques mix liquid Fimo with alcohol inks or pastels to obtain ceramic effects, as on these earrings.
-The range is gradually expanding to include other opaque colors, such as gold, black and silver.
-Take a look at this technical data sheet, which deals solely with the use of liquid polymers.
+The best-known product in this line is translucent Fimo; it’s used like glue, and it can also be mixed with clay that’s become too hard to soften it.
+There are techniques where you mix liquid Fimo with alcohol-based inks or even pastels to achieve ceramic-like effects, as seen on these earrings.
+The line is gradually expanding, offering us additional colors—this time opaque ones—including gold, black, and silver.
+You can check out this technical sheet, which focuses exclusively on the use of liquid polymers.

-Less well-known than Fimo clay, Cernit has a number of advantages.
-It doesn't stick to your fingers, doesn't stain and is odorless.
-Cernit clay is a soft, malleable polymer clay that can be worked endlessly.
-The shiny finish when removed from the oven will add originality to all your creations.
-You won't need to varnish your creations to obtain a brilliant finish: after sanding and polishing, cernit clay is shiny.
-These are the main differences between cernit and Fimo clay.
+Although less well-known than Fimo clay, the Cernit brand does have certain advantages.
+It doesn’t stick to your fingers, doesn’t stain, and is odorless.
+Cernit clay is a flexible and highly malleable polymer clay that can be worked with endlessly.
+The glossy finish when it comes out of the oven will add a unique touch to all your creations.
+You won’t need to varnish your projects to achieve a brilliant finish: after sanding and polishing, Cernit clay is glossy.
+These are the main differences between Cernit and Fimo clay.

 Sculpey III

-Sculpey III is a very soft, malleable polymer clay, ideal for children.
+Sculpey III is a very flexible and malleable polymer clay, ideal for children.
 Ready to use, this clay requires no kneading before use.
-We don't recommend putting Sculpey III through the clay machine, as it sticks to rollers and doesn't stretch well.
-Note that this clay stains hands and materials.
+We do not recommend running Sculpey III through a clay machine, as it sticks to the rollers and does not withstand stretching.
+Note that this clay stains hands and equipment.

-Sculpey Premo is a light, supple clay that doesn't stick to the fingers, but remains firm enough to sculpt details.
-Premo accent has specific effects (pearly, glittery, granite, translucent, etc.).
-This range is particularly rich in mica particles.
-Depending on the colors used, it gives the hands a little color.
+Sculpey Premo is a soft, lightweight clay that doesn’t stick to your fingers but remains firm enough to sculpt details.
+Premo Accents offers specific effects (pearlescent, glitter, granite, translucent, etc.).
+This line is particularly rich in mica particles.
+It may stain your hands slightly, depending on the colors used.

-Sculpey soufflé is the lightest polymer clay available.
-Its innovative texture, with a powdered finish, will enable you to create lightweight polymer clay jewelry.
-This clay is perfect for creating imposing shapes that are normally heavy and difficult to wear.
-Very pleasant to the touch, you'll enjoy working with this range.
-Note that it is firmer than premo but less so than sculpey III.
+Sculpey Soufflé is the lightest polymer clay.
+Its innovative texture, with a powdery finish, allows you to create polymer clay jewelry that is exceptionally lightweight.
+This clay is perfect for making large-scale pieces that are normally heavy and difficult to wear.
+Very pleasant to the touch, you’ll enjoy working with this line.
+Note that it’s firmer than Premo but softer than Sculpey III.

-Liquid Sculpey is used in the same way as classic polymer clay.
-It is ideal for creating details, such as toppings or coulis for your gourmet creations.
+Liquid Sculpey is used just like traditional polymer clay.
+It’s especially ideal for creating details, such as glazes or coulis, for your culinary-themed creations.

 Pâte sculpey IIIpate sculpey premosculpey soufflepate sculpey liquide

-Kato Polyclay polymer clayis a professional-quality modeling clay.
-Developed by designer Donna Kato, it is particularly suitable for advanced modellers.
-The main drawback is its strong plastic smell, and it's the only polymer clay to bake at 150°c, so it can't be mixed with other polymer clay...
-You get used to it, but it can be annoying at first.
-It stains the hands and dirties the rollers, so you have to clean between each color.
-It's also the clay with the longest shelf life, and even hard clay can regain its original suppleness with repeated passes through the dough machine.
-For ducks, this clay is ideal, as its firmness means that we can avoid distorting the duck's patterns at the delicate moment of reduction.
-You'll also be able to keep your canes in Kato clay much longer than with other brands.
-The only drawback is that it's hard to start with, so if you're not very strong or have hand problems, forget it and opt for other types of clay instead.
+Kato Polyclay polymer clay is a professional-grade modeling clay.
+Developed by artist Donna Kato, it is particularly suited for experienced users.
+The main drawback is its strong plastic odor, and it is the only polymer clay that bakes at 150°C, so it is not compatible with other polymer clays.
+You get used to it, but it can be bothersome at first.
+It stains your hands and dirties the rollers, so you need to clean them between colors.
+It’s also the clay that lasts the longest; even when hardened, it can regain its original suppleness after several passes through the clay machine, each time set to a finer setting.
+For canes, this clay is ideal—its firmness ensures that the cane’s patterns won’t distort during the delicate process of reducing it.
+You’ll also be able to store your Kato clay canes much longer than those made with other brands.
+The only drawback is that it’s hard at first.
+If you don’t have much strength or have hand issues, skip this and go with other clays instead.

 pâte kato polyclaypâte polymere Kato Polyclaypate kato polyclay

-Pardo polymer clay is made from natural pigments and beeswax, has no strong odor and is pleasant to work with, neither too soft nor too hard.
-It is best known for its neutral translucent clay, which is the most transparent, just ahead of Cernit.
-Specially designed for jewelry and small accessories, it's easy to work with and comes in a wide range of colors and finishes.
-Viva decor has developed 4 ranges: Jewellery clay with a large number of colors to imitate gemstones to perfection, Professional art clay, Professional Mica clay and Translucent clay.
+Pardo polymer clay is made from natural pigments and beeswax.
+It doesn’t have a strong odor, is pleasant to work with, and is neither too soft nor too hard.
+It’s well known for its neutral translucent clay, which is the most transparent—second only to Cernit’s.
+Specially designed for jewelry and small accessories, it’s very easy to work with and comes in several colors and finishes.
+Viva Decor has developed four product lines: Jewelry Clay, which offers a wide range of colors to perfectly mimic gemstones; Professional Art Clay; Professional Mica Clay; and Translucent Clay.

 pate pardo viva decorpate polymere pardo viva decorpate pardo viva decor